Skip to content

 And of course,

 It can be tempting to simply throw every possible piece of data at DogLog, but often times this causes more problems than it solves.
-While DogLog is highly optimized for performant logging, there is a point where the roboRIO simply can’t keep up.
+While DogLog is highly optimized for performant logging, at a certain point the roboRIO simply can’t keep up with the volume of data being logged.

 Take a look at all the fields you are logging, and think about whether or not they’re actually useful for your team.
 Here’s a few examples: